Kyouryoku8/LargeUltrasonicSim/README.md

 3. Commit changes and push to the branch.
 4. Open a pull request.

+TECHNICAL OVERVIEW:
+This project is a Python-based application with a focus on data management, processing, and visualization, particularly of spatial data.
+It leverages the PyQt framework for its GUI components using classes like 'QDialog', 'QMainWindow', and 'QTreeView'.
+The application is structured in a modular fashion, separating concerns such as data entry, file operations, and UI management into different files.
+This approach enhances maintainability and scalability.
+The use of classes and methods for specific tasks like file manipulation, data processing, and UI actions into different files in order to enhance both maintainability and scalability.
+The program uses classes and methods for specific tasks like file maniuplation, data processing, and UI actions in an object-oriented approach, facilitating code reuse and organization.

 TECHNICAL DESCRIPTION:
 Here is a technical description of the specific functionalities and technical implementations in the Ptyhon files of the large ultrasonic simulator.
 1. Calculation_dialog.py